cllicll/Duty-Pharmacy-API/README.md

 ## Run

-First you'll need a TMDb API key you should get that key on [here](https://developers.themoviedb.org/3)

-Then:

 1.  `git clone` this repo
 2.  `cd duty-pharmacy-api`
 3.  `npm install`
 5.  `npm start`

 ### GraphQL

 This will start the GraphQL server at `http://localhost:4000/` with the GraphQL endpoint at `/graphql`

 ### REST